senchandra/airflow-with-spark/README.md

 # Build steps
 Clone the repo, and run the build.sh file.
 This will create an image airflow:latest and will start the container.
+[Note: Image can also be directly downloaded by 'docker pull senchandra/airflow'.
+If using this, change the image in docker-compose.yml from airflow to senchandra/airflow]

 # List of programs running
 1. Spark standalone cluster manager (Master and slave).
 Spark UI at port 8080 and spark master at spark://127.0.1.1:7077